CooperASC/cooperasc.github.com/committees.md

 The Board Chairman Committee meets with the chairman of the board for more effective discussion.

-## Book Fair

-These students are in charge of preparing for the semesterly ESC Book Fair

 ## Campus Security

 New York State requires the election of students to serve on a campus wide security committee to enforce state law.
 The mandate for the committee is: The committee shall review current campus security policies and procedures and make recommendations for their improvement.